Joseph Harris (astronomer): Essay upon Money and Coins: Parts One, Two and Three

 Some of the authors who seem to have helped to crystallise Harris's opinions, even when he disagreed with them, were Locke, John Law, Newton, Cantillon and Hume.
 But what influence did he, in turn, have on subsequent writers and statesmen?
-I think one can reasonably trace two threads of this kind, one to Adam Smith, the other to the Bank Charter Act of 1844.
+One can reasonably trace two threads of this kind, one to Adam Smith, the other to the Bank Charter Act 1844.

 Alfred Marshall named Harris, along with Petty, Barbon, Locke and Cantillon, as "a principal guide to Adam Smith".
 Professor Mizuta, in his fine catalogue of Smith's library, says Harris's Essay "seems to be one of the works on political economy most frequently used by Adam Smith."

-The Bank Charter Act of 1844 enshrined an almost unalloyed gold standard which preserved the value of money through the years of Britain's economic and political pre-eminence.
-The Act's chief architects were Robert Peel and the formidable banker later to be ennobled as Lord Overstone.
+The Bank Charter Act 1844 enshrined an almost unalloyed gold standard which preserved the value of money through the years of Britain's economic and political pre-eminence.
+The act's chief architects were Robert Peel and the formidable banker later to be ennobled as Lord Overstone.
 There is an authenticated line of filiation from Harris's Essay to the first Lord Liverpool, from the first Lord Liverpool to his son, prime minister Liverpool, and from the second Lord Liverpool to Robert Peel.
 Similar filiation can be traced from the Essay to J.R.
 McCulloch and from McCulloch to Lord Overstone.
 The latter, of course, was also an influence on Peel.

 Joseph Harris was arguably the sternest of all champions of hard money and of an immutable standard of value.
 Today there is a consensus that an inflation rate of 2% is an appropriate target and that crises are legitimately washed away by a flood of new money.
 Management good, automatism bad.
 Should circumstances ever cause us to question our present certainties and to search in older texts for new perspectives, awareness of Harris's Essay would not go amiss.